 - Gardening: Help with weeding, planting, watering, sweeping

 - Organize Kitchen & Parish Hall: Keep the kitchen, refrigerator, and parish hall organized and neat

 - Sunday School Assistant: Assist teachers in attending to needs of children and organizing classroom and materials

 - Sunday School Teacher: Teach on a rotation (or substitute as needed) using prepared curriculum

 - Vacation Church School: Teach or assist with one-week VCS program in late summer

 - Organize Books: Keep the library organized and manage check-out/check-in of books

-- College Ministries: Provide refreshments for special events for UMBC OCF or Annapolis College Ministry
+- College Ministries: Assist with special events for UMBC OCF

 - Guild of Blessed Olga: Knit, crochet, or sew items for the needy, in support of church ministries both locally and in Romania